Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 ## Edit a query

-After you have a created a query, it can be edited to change any previously set values.
-The fields *ID* and *UUID*, however, are automatically assigned by the system and cannot be modified.
+After you have created a query, it can be edited to change any previously set values.
+The *ID* and *UUID* fields are automatically assigned by the system and cannot be modified.

 #### Prerequisites